 Continue working on your final project template, adding objectives, audience, procedure, etc. Upload a rough draft of your activity to our shared Google Folder.
-You will be assigned a partner for peer review during this week's Collaborate session.
+You will be assigned a partner for peer review during this week's live Conference session.

-- In the PD Activity Journal post for this week, list any questions you have regarding your project. - What aspects of your project would you like feedback on from facilitators? - What would you like your peer reviewer to focus on regarding feedback you hope to get?
+- In the PD Activity Journal post for this week, list any questions you have regarding your project. - On what aspects of your project would you like facilitators to provide feedback? - What would you like your peer reviewer to focus on regarding feedback you hope to get?